-Step 1: Preheat oven to 350°F. Line muffin tins with cupcake liners.
+Step 1: First, preheat the oven to 350°F. Line muffin tins with cupcake liners.

-Step 2: Cream the butter and sugar together with the paddle attachment of the mixer until light and fluffy.
+Step 2: Cream the butter and sugar with the mixer's paddle attachment until light and fluffy.
 Add the eggs one at a time and mix well after each addition.
-In a small plastic bowl, mix cocoa, food coloring, and water until smooth.
+Mix cocoa, food coloring, and water until smooth in a small plastic bowl.
 Add mixture to eggs/sugar, mix until incorporated, scraping down sides as necessary.
 In a separate plastic bowl, whisk together flour and salt.
-Add 1/2 of the flour mixture to butter/sugar/eggs, mix until incorporated.
-Add buttermilk and vanilla, and finish with remaining flour, again, scraping down sides and beater as necessary.
-In a small bowl, add vinegar to baking soda (it will bubble up) and add to batter, mix well.
+Add 1/2 of the flour mixture to butter/sugar/eggs, and mix until incorporated.
+Add buttermilk and vanilla, and finish with remaining flour, scraping down sides and beater as necessary.
+Add vinegar to baking soda (it will bubble up) in a small bowl and add to the batter, mix well.

 Step 3: Using a cookie scoop, fill each cupcake liner approx 2/3 full.
 Bake for approx 18-20 minutes, or until a toothpick comes out clean.

 Step 4: While cupcakes are baking, make and color the frosting.
-I prefer vanilla buttercream with red velvet, but you could also use a favorite cream cheese frosting if you’d like.
+We prefer vanilla buttercream with red velvet, but you could also use a favorite cream cheese frosting if you'd like.

 - 1 1/2 cups unsalted butter (3 sticks)